UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

-As these values come directly from the Library of Congress Subject Headings (lcsh), they would benefit from being grouped with all of the other values from this vocabulary in `dcterms:subject`.
+As these values come directly from the Library of Congress Subject Headings (lcsh), they would benefit from being grouped with all of the other values from this vocabulary in :code:`dcterms:subject`.
 They share helpful information about a resource's subject matter rather than a style.

 XPath